 "We are just so emotionally attached to our work," he said.
 "If you spend six months on a video and tons of money, it just doesn't feel good when it does bad.
 I try to just look at it objectively and just move on."

-The price of making thumbnails starts from $40.
 My team and I never take an advance payment, payment is made after the production of the thumbnail.
 Payment is done via PayPal or 2checkout (Verifone).